mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/IWDG/IWDG_RefreshUntilUserEvent/readme.txt

 @par Example Description

-This example describes how to configure the IWDG and insure counter update at regular period and generating an MCU IWDG reset at User Button pressed.
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+How to configure the IWDG peripheral to ensure periodical counter update and generate an MCU IWDG reset when a user button is pressed.
+The peripheral is initialized with LL unitary service functions to optimize for performance and size.

 Example Configuration:
 Configure the IWDG (prescaler, counter) and enable it.